 Chairs of the workshop: Maria Victoria Cambronero Vazquez

 Digital transformation is slowly progressing in the European construction industry, which means a huge gap between theoretical digital opportunities and the realities of on-site construction.
 Digitalization is the key challenge to support the renovation interventions since it may contribute to collaboration, cost efficiency, and time savings.
 At the same time, it guarantees process quality along with all the renovation phases, solving some of the hindrances due to the uncertainty of the process.

 Particularly, the use of Building Models allows to store and share the information about the existing building through Building Information Modelling (BIM).
 This is a crucial point to avoid uncertainties since the models are fed and checked by all stakeholders.
 This workshop will bring together a selection of H2020 EU-funded projects involving experts from the AECOO industry to discuss a common strategy to pitch their progress and intermediate achievements, moreover, discuss the major technical and non- technical challenges they are currently facing.

-Chair of the workshop : Mohamed Elagiry (R2M solution) & Antoine Dugue (Nobatek INEF4)
+Chairs of the workshop : Mohamed Elagiry (R2M solution) & Antoine Dugue (Nobatek INEF4)

 The European Construction sector faces unprecedented challenges to achieve ambitious energy efficiency objectives, that can be met only if successful training initiatives and supporting policy instruments are put in place, acting as a springboard to stimulate the demand for energy efficiency skills.